I once vacationed in Hawaii for two weeks and paid almost nothing for the first-class flights and lodging.

 For many more ideas about lodging deals, check out “10 Ways to Score Free Lodging for Your Next Vacation.”

 8. Eat in

 Dining is a major expense on any vacation.
 One of the reasons I enjoy renting a home is because most have full kitchens, so I can eat in and save big.
 Even if I’m staying in a hotel, though, I try to book a room with a small refrigerator.
 When I get to town, I go to the local discount store and stock up on groceries.

 When I was in Paris, I used to stop by a tiny grocery every night to buy cheese, crackers and other goodies to have for dinner.
 Those were some of the most relaxing meals I had there.

 9. Think twice about souvenirs

 It’s easy to get caught up in the moment and plunk down a lot of cash for knickknacks that end up in your next garage sale.
-If you must buy a souvenir, avoid the airport and shops located right next to major sites.
-Ask locals for recommendations to get the best prices and most authentic art and collectibles.
-As for trinkets you see in tourist shops, you may find the same products for a fraction of the price at a neighborhood drug store.
+If you must buy a souvenir, avoid buying them at the airport or shops located right next to major tourist sites.
+Instead, ask locals for recommendations to get the best prices and most authentic art and collectibles.
+As for trinkets you see in tourist shops, you might find the same products for less at a neighborhood drugstore.

 10. Stay with friends